 The cap doesn't apply if you're above the qualifying age for Pension Credit.

 The cap applies to the benefits received by the household.
 This means benefits received by you, your partner and dependent children who live with you.

 Not all benefits are counted as income for the cap.
-Here is a list of what benefits are included Opens in a new window.

 After adding up all included benefits of the household, any amount above the cap will be deducted from your Housing Benefit entitlement.